alienflakes/python-project-lvl1/brain_games/COMMENTARY.md

 number in an arithmetic progression and that would be the answer.

+The fifth, final game is Prime Game, in which you have to find out whether the number is prime or not.

 All of primarely used numbers (and Calc operations) are randomly generated. number_01 has a range of 0 to 100.